MSc Taxonomy, Biodiversity and Evolution

 The MSc Taxonomy, Biodiversity & Evolution is run jointly by Imperial College London and the Natural History Museum (NHM).
 The course was first introduced in 1996.
-Together with the associated MRes Biosystematics (since 2002), we have trained nearly 500 students.
+Together with the associated MRes Biosystematics (since 2002), we have trained approximately 500 students.
 The course has been thoroughly updated after two recent external reviews and now includes additional parts in evolutionary biology.

 The MSc is taught jointly by researchers from Imperial and NHM.
 At Imperial, lecturers come from the Ecology and Evolution section at Silwood Park.
-They mainly contribute to teaching of quantitative skills for ecology, biodiversity and genomics.
+They mainly contribute to teaching of quantitative skills for ecology, evolutionary biology, biodiversity and genomics.
 At NHM, two large research departments in Life Sciences and Earth Sciences contribute to teaching in taxonomy, biodiversity, collection science, and palaeobiology.

 Most of the MSc is taught in the historical NHM building in central London, where the MSc uses a dedicated lecture room and computer lab.
 The statistics and genomics modules are held at Silwood Park (6 weeks total).
-The taught course comprises some 200 lectures and seminars, and three mini-projects in molecular biology, morphological phylogenetics, and biodiversity genomics.
+The taught course comprises some 200 lectures and seminars and practicals.
 This is followed by a 3.5 month research project on a topic of the student’s choice in the third term.

 Motivation for the course